Prize Book

 Photograph of your favorite 4-H activity

-Photo should be 8 x 10 and mounted on card stock or construction paper.
-Label the activity and why it was so memorable.
+Mounted on card stock or construction paper.
+Label the activity

 8.